-The energy transition is not a silver bullet in response to climate change, even though it proves to be an essential and necessary step.
-Demand rationalisation, research in re-usability, efficiency, and recyclability, as well as exploring substitute types of clean energy provision are key to ensure that NATO, like others, head in the right direction for their own energy, mobility, and capability transition.
+The clean energy transition is not a silver bullet to address environmental degradation and climate change, although it is a necessary and important step.
+Demand rationalisation, research in re-usability, efficiency, and recyclability, as well as exploring new and innovative types of clean energy are key to ensuring that NATO Members, like others, head in the right direction for a transition to more sustainable energy and mobility.

-2.12.
-Smart Energy: Less Fuel, More Power
+2.12 Smart Energy: Less Fuel, More Power